“Boundless Theatre to me means no limits.”

 The Boundless Advisory Group is at the heart of everything we do.
 To keep us in check and to ensure we are being ambitious with our plans we have advisors made up of teenagers and young adults who are drawn from different backgrounds and interests and across the UK.

 “It’s happening right in front of you, you can’t press pause, you can’t stop.”

 Fin, Boundless Adviser

-Our Advisers meet with us regularly to share with us what they think about the world, and the work that we create.
-We talk about big ideas, attend events and discuss what excites them most about being young today.
-In return we offer mentoring, support for projects and resources that build resilience.
+Our Advisors meet with us regularly to share with us what they think about the world, and the work that we create.
+We talk about big ideas, attend events and discuss what excites us most about being young today.
+In return we offer mentoring, support for creative projects and resources that build resilience.
 We have a dedicated budget that is spent by the Advisory Group directly each year and are always looking for new ways to break down boundaries between arts organisations and young people.

 Our youngest Advisory Group member Maya McFarlane’s thoughts on young people and politics: Following the recent political events such the general election and last year’s EU referendum, an issue has…

 We all know that there’s a crisis in mental health funding, that cases of anxiety are soaring and that suicide is the biggest killer of young men in the UK. …